 We also invest in local initiatives and work with businesses and schools to educate people and equip the whole community so that they can support loved ones, friends, colleagues, and neighbors, to reduce the burden of loneliness and mental ill-health.

 For further information about what we aim to achieve and how we work, please take a look at our vision and mission.

 Board of trustees and team

-Our board of trustees brings together seven local professionals with a range of skills and includes a former headteacher, a marketing director, an education project manager, an accountant, a hospital doctor, a GP and a former nurse and non-executive director of the local NHS Trust.
+Our board of trustees brings together various local professionals with a range of skills and includes a former headteacher, an accountant, a journalist, a GP and a former nurse.
 All trustees work for MindSpace on a voluntary basis.

 Together the group has developed both an aspirational strategic plan and a detailed operational plan to guide us in working towards achieving our vision.